-Strategic Priorities for FY 2020
+Strategic Priorities for FY 2022

-The Railroad Commission's Annual Oil and Gas Division Monitoring and Enforcement Plan includes two goals for FY 2020: to accurately demonstrate the Commission 's oil and gas monitoring and enforcement activities; and to strategically use the oil and gas monitoring and enforcement resources of the Commission to ensure public safety and environmental protection.
-Later in this document those goals are further developed with action items that describe specific initiatives the Commission will implement during fiscal year 2020 and performance measures that will indicate success.
+The Railroad Commission's Annual Oil and Gas Division Monitoring and Enforcement Plan includes two goals: to accurately demonstrate the Commission 's oil and gas monitoring and enforcement activities; and to strategically use the oil and gas monitoring and enforcement resources of the Commission to ensure public safety and environmental protection.
+Later in this document those goals are further developed with action items that describe specific initiatives the Commission will implement during fiscal year 2022 and performance measures that indicate success from the previous year.
 The monitoring and enforcement activities described in this plan fully support the Railroad Commission's mission to serve as stewards of the state's natural resources and its environment, along with concern for personal and community safety.

-Railroad Commission Monitoring and Enforcement Overview
+Monitoring and Enforcement Overview